He climbed Mt Everest!

 For over 30 years, Dan Stringham has worked at Prudential Financial as a Vice President and Corporate Counsel.
 As a lawyer, one would think that Stringham was risk averse, but in May of 2018, Stringham did something very risky; he climbed Mt.
 Everest.

 Stringham, a Randolph resident, has been a so called "Everest Junkie" for many years.
 He started to seriously consider climbing Mt.
 Everest around 2016 shortly after he reached the summit of Denali/Mt.
 McKinley in the Alaska Range.
 He has climbed 6 of the so-called 7 Summits of the World, which are the highest mountains on each of the 7 continents.

 On May 18, 2018, Stringham set foot on the top of Mt.
 Everest.
 Come hear Stringham, an experienced high-altitude mountaineer, talk about the climb and the lessons he learned along the trail.

 - Kids – Back by popular demand!!
 Read to a Dog.
 Pets from Creature Comfort Pet Therapy will visit the library.

 - Kids – We now offer Crafternoon every Friday after school.
 Plus lots of other programs during the week and on weekends.
 Check out the calendar.

-- Adults – We have a bunch of new programming for you – cooking, crafts, lectures on art and music and much more.
-Registration required.
-Click here to see all the offerings!
+- Adults – We have a bunch of new programming for you.
+Cooking, crafts, lectures on music and art and so much more.
+We are offering both in person and virtual programming.
+Registration is required.
+Look at the calendar to see all programs.